Owlfly: Fossil history

 The owlflies are known from fossils of adults and larvae, often encased in Baltic amber.
 Most of these cannot be placed in a particular subfamily.
 Most are known from the Oligocene.
 The Late Jurassic Mesascalaphus was thought to be a more basal member of the family, but it is now believed to be a member of Mesochrysopidae.

 Phylogeny

 Total evidence analysis (several genes + morphology) in 2019 recovered Ascalaphidae as monophyletic and found evidence for five subfamilies: Albardiinae van der Weele, 1909; Ululodinae van der Weele, 1909; Haplogleniinae Newman, 1853; Melambrotinae Tjeder, 1992; and Ascalaphinae Lefèbvre, 1842.
-This followed nuclear phylogenomic analysis in 2018, which recovered Ascalaphidae as a paraphyletic lineage within Myrmeleontidae; authors in that paper therefore sank Ascalaphidae into the Myrmeleontidae as subfamily Ascalaphinae, put the Stilbopterygini and the Palparini into the Ascalaphinae, and reduced its subfamilies to the rank of tribes.
+This refuted nuclear phylogenomic analysis in 2018, which recovered Ascalaphidae as a paraphyletic lineage within Myrmeleontidae.
 Molecular analysis in 2018 using mitochondrial rRNA and mitogenomic data also placed the Ascalaphidae as sister to the Myrmeleontidae as the most advanced groups within the Neuroptera.
 The fossil record has contributed to an understanding of the group's phylogeny.
 The phylogeny of the owlflies has remained uncertain, with many of the higher taxa apparently not natural groups (clades).